Communication-Efficient Secure Aggregation in Decentralized Learning: : Secure aggregation for sparsified decentralized learning

 \subsubsection{Communication overhead}

-In this analysis, the model size is denoted by $d$, the fraction of indices selected in sparsification by $\alpha$, and the maximum degree of any node in the graph by $\delta_\text{max}$.
+In this analysis, $\alpha$ fraction of indices of a model of size $d$ is selected in sparsification.
+The maximum degree of any node in the graph is $\delta_\text{max}$.

 The communication overhead incurred by \sys occurs primarily in the prestep stage.
 During this phase, each node dispatches a single message to the neighbors of its neighbors.
 The number of these message transmissions is bounded by $O(\delta_\text{max}^2)$.

-Each of these messages comprises a partial seed, which has a size of $O(1)$, and a set of indices selected during sparsification, the size of which is $O(\alpha d)$.
+Each of these messages comprises a partial seed of $O(1)$, and a set of indices selected in sparsification of size $O(\alpha d)$.
+Consequently, the total communication overhead for the prestep in \sys amounts to $O(\alpha d \delta_\text{max}^2)$.